The type of personal information we collect and hold

 Step 1 – Let us know

 If you would like to make a complaint, please let us know by contacting the relevant department as they may be able to resolve the complaint for you.
 If not, the staff member will refer you to a Manager or their delegate and they will attempt to resolve the complaint.
 A response is usually provided to you within 5 business days.
-You can contact us by using the relevant Complaints contact on 03 8756 6032.

 Step 2 – Seek review by an external service